GinoShun/VISCAT-Project-Web-Application/README.md

 ```
 [![how to debug faster?!!!](https://i.postimg.cc/gj8MYTXc/2023-09-06-2-13-30.png)](https://postimg.cc/m1Z3jVyK)

-# Code Browsing Guide
+### Instruction for reading code
-Start by examining the existing routers in app.js, such as /login, /register, or /dashboard.
+1. Start by examining the existing routers in app.js, such as /login, /register, or /dashboard.
-Then, navigate to loginpage.js and pay special attention to the return statement on line 34.
-Understand which components are present.
-Finally, delve into authbox.js to understand the initial structure of the login and register pages.
-The MUI library is used here.
+2. Then, go into loginpage.js and pay special attention to the return statement on line 34.
+Understand which components are present there.
+Finally, navigate to authbox.js to understand the initial structure of the login and register pages.
+The code here uses the MUI library.
-Return to loginpage.js and, on line 37, you'll see that it imports a tag from LoginPageHeader.js.
-Go into LoginPageHeader.js to check its code structure, and continue this process.
+3. Next, return to loginpage.js.
+From line 37, you can see that it's importing a tag from LoginPageHeader.js.
+Go into LoginPageHeader.js to inspect its code structure, and so on.

-Tip: Inside the authbox tag, you can use the <div></div> tags.
-This may help achieve the desired left-right sliding effect for the final version of the login page.
+Tips: Within the authbox tag, you can use <div></div> tags, which might help achieve the left-right sliding effect for the formal version of the login page.

-The main focus is on modifying files within the authpage folder and shared/component folder.
-Feel free to add functions and tags, but try not to delete existing functions (excluding HTML tags and visual elements) because some functions are responsible for validation.
+The main focus is on making changes in the authpage folder and the shared/component folder.
+You are free to add functions and tags, but try to avoid deleting existing functions (excluding HTML tags or visual elements) because some functions are responsible for validation.